osok/Electronic_Gadget_Gizmo/README.md

 #Idea
 Create box that puzzles those that inquire.
 With the exception of a few rules make it such that even though it's open source it's still challenging.

-Consider that others might write how to's, to defeat it.
-Shameful as it might be, reading it would be more so. :-) Importantly, they should not be able to give away the proof that one has defeated it, only provide some assistance for the weak minded that cannot handle the challenge.
+Considering that others might write how to's, to defeat it.
+Shameful as it might be, reading it would be more so. :-) Its important that any how to can at most give hints and not the actual flag, only provide some assistance for the weak minded that cannot handle the challenge.

 #Levels of play